-5 min read | 7 August, 2019 By Rachael Down
+5 min read | 23 March, 2021 By Laura Sands

 When your people feel respected and supported they'll stay.
 This is supported by a study from Aviva, who found that 22% of workers quit roles in search of more flexible employment options.

 Accepting a request to help your staff manage a medical condition or family commitments through homeworking demonstrates employee care.
 It can help you build trust and gain respect from your team.
 Trust is a bit like a boomerang, what you put out, you get back.

 Whether it’s due to dropping the commute, working in your own space or being able to fit a work-out into your lunchbreak, lockdown showed people across the UK the benefits of a better work-life balance.

 Having the flexibility to work from home benefits employee health and wellbeing and supports a better work-life balance.

 From flexible hours that fit in with the school run to attending self-care appointments, establishing remote working within your SME can reduce the toxic triplets of presenteeism, leavism and absenteeism.